hmrc/income-tax-mtd-changelog/README.md

 - List Self-Employment Period Summaries

 The following endpoints no longer accept data for tax years 2025-26 onwards:
-(Note: This change was previously omitted and has now been added for completeness.)
 - Create a Self-Employment Period Summary
 - Amend a Self-Employment Period Summary
 - Retrieve a Self-Employment Period Summary